 Making Mitered Boxes

-Techniques for grain matching and achieving strong corner joints
+Gary Rogowski explains techniques for grain matching and achieving strong corner joints for elegant but simple mitered boxes.

 Synopsis: Dovetails aren’t the only way to show off your box joinery skills.
 Gary Rogowski explains techniques for making strong corner joints and matching long grain for elegant but simple mitered boxes.
 Detailed instructions for cutting, gluing, adding biscuits or through-splines, and clamping are given, along with cutting and fitting keyed miters, dovetailed miters, and veneer splines.
 Also, you’ll read his technique for milling the four sides of the box on the bandsaw to achieve a continuous grain pattern.